esm-dev/esm-vscode/README.md

 - solid-js
 - nano-jsx

-You can also specify the JSX runtime by adding a `@jsxRuntime` import in the import map.
+You can also specify the JSX runtime by adding the `@jsxRuntime` import in the importmap script tag.

 ```html
 <!-- index.html -->